- Autism is a complex developmental disability that typically appears during the first three years of life.

 - The positive sides of the affected are their strengths in numbers, photographic memory, arts, music and orientation to perfection.

-- Autism is the most common of the Pervasive Developmental Disorders, affecting an estimated 2 – 6 per 1,000 individuals.
+- Autism is the most common of the Pervasive Developmental Disorders, affecting an estimated 1 out of 45 per individuals according to parent survey.
+According to CDC(Centre for Disease Control and prevention, US, 2014) - The estimate is 1 out of every 68 individuals.

-- In India there are more than 4 million (40 lakh) individuals with autism.
+- In India there are more than 10 million individuals with autism.

 When a person has M.R. there is a more or less even impairment in skills in all areas of development.
 Therefore, if an M.R. child of 8 years has a mental age of 5 then all his skills would be roughly around 5 years (i.e. motor, communication, social, self-help, cognition etc.).